Azure/Azure-Sentinel/Solutions/CarbonBlack/Playbooks/CarbonBlack-DeviceEnrichment/README.md

 # CarbonBlack-DeviceEnrichment Incident With devices information

+> **Important**
+>
+> The playbooks, workbook, and analytic rules included in `\Solutions\CarbonBlack` should be deployed from the [Microsoft Sentinel content hub]('https://docs.microsoft.com/azure/sentinel/sentinel-solutions-deploy#install-or-update-a-solution') rather than being deployed using the documentation below.
+>
+> This solution requires the [VMware Carbon Black Endpoint Standard Sentinel data connector]('https://docs.microsoft.com/azure/sentinel/data-connectors-reference#vmware-carbon-black-endpoint-standard-preview').
+>

 ## Summary

  When a new Microsoft Sentinel incident is created, this playbook is triggered and performs the following actions: